damianhakert/damianhakert.github.io/source/posts/2016-12-06-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

 ![Review apps](/images/blogimages/gitlab-docs-review-apps-screenshot.png)

-See [our post on Review Apps](/2016/11/22/introducing-review-apps/) for more information about how they work and their purpose.
+See [our blog post on Review Apps](/2016/11/22/introducing-review-apps/) for more information about how they work and their purpose.

 ### GitLab Pages

+[GitLab Pages](https://pages.gitlab.io/) hosts [static websites](https://en.wikipedia.org/wiki/Static_web_page) and can be used with any Static Site Generator, including [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Middleman](https://middlemanapp.com/), [Pelican](http://blog.getpelican.com/), and of course Nanoc.

-[GitLab Pages](https://pages.gitlab.io/) allows us to create the static site dynamically since it just deploys the `public` directory after the GitLab CI task is done.
+GitLab Pages allows us to create the static site dynamically since it just deploys the `public` directory after the GitLab CI task is done.

-GitLab Pages deploys the site whenever a commit is made to the master branch of the gitlab-docs repository or whenever the deploy hook is called.
-A job is used to trigger a new build whenever tests run and pass on master branch of CE, EE, Omnibus, and Runner.
+GitLab Pages deploys our documentation site whenever a commit is made to the master branch of the gitlab-docs repository.
+A job is used to trigger a new build whenever a new commit is pushed to CE, EE, Omnibus, or Runner.

 It’s worth noting that GitLab Pages _is_ a GitLab Enterprise Edition-only feature, but it’s also available for free on GitLab.com.

 ## Conclusion

 Hopefully this shows some of the power of GitLab and having everything integrated into one cohesive product.
-If you have a complex documentation site you’d like to put together from multiple Git repositories, the process described above is the best we’ve been able to come up with.
+If you have a complex documentation site you’d like to put together from specific directories in multiple Git repositories, the process described above is the best we’ve been able to come up with.
+If you have any ideas to make this system better, let us know!

-The [documentation website](https://gitlab.com/gitlab-com/gitlab-docs) is open source, available under the MIT License.
+The documentation website is [open source](https://gitlab.com/gitlab-com/gitlab-docs), available under the MIT License.
 You’re welcome to take a look at it, submit a merge request, or even fork it to use it with your own project.

 Thanks for reading, if you have any questions we’d be happy to answer them in the comments!